 - how often will my baby get weighed

-- where do i take my baby to be weighed
+- should i have taken my baby to be weighed